carolninganga/week-12_Employee_Tracker/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact [carolninganga@gmail.com] directly at carolninganga@gmail.com.
+If you have any questions about the repo, open an issue or contact [carolninganga@gmail.com].